travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 **How we run your tests**

 About a month ago our amazing Sven had an idea, he thought it was a bit crazy at first so coded it mostly as an experiment, but it was such a super smart idea we just had to use it as soon as possible.
-Mind blowingly smart! (mind blown pic)
+Mind blowingly smart!

 <figure class="small right">
   [ ![Spend 5 minutes with Sven and this is what happens to you!](http://www.reactiongifs.com/wp-content/uploads/2011/09/mind_blown.gif) ](http://www.reactiongifs.com/wp-content/uploads/2011/09/mind_blown.gif)